-- done to avoid the confidence straightjacket, but it creates a knowledge gap - between the WGI and WGII science domains [18]. - 167 There is always a trade-off to be made between reliability and - informativeness [19].
-Yet a focus on reliability, guarding preferentially - against Type 1 errors (false positives, i.e. false alarms), increases the - 170 likelihood of Type 2 errors (false negatives, i.e. missed warnings).
-It follows - that much as though climate science might strive to be value-free, it cannot - be: the way in which climate information is constructed has ethical - implications [20].
-Lloyd and Oreskes [20] raise the important question of why - in climate science it has become normative that scientific rigour is associated - with a focus on reliability.
-They point out that the decision on whether to - preferentially guard against Type 1 or Type 2 errors is not a scientific one, but - one of values.
-For example, in deciding whether to bring a new drug to market, - one assesses both the drug's efficacy (guarding against Type 1 errors) and - whether it has any unwanted side effects (guarding against Type 2 errors). - Similarly, in deciding whether to issue an evacuation order for a city in the - face of a forecasted storm, a balance of concern between Type 1 and Type 2 - 182 errors will be considered.
-Thus, there is nothing unscientific about seeking to - 183 guard against Type 2 errors.
+There is always a trade-off to be made between reliability and informativeness [19].
+Yet, a focus on reliability, guarding preferentially against type 1 errors (false positives, i.e. false alarms), increases the likelihood of type 2 errors (false negatives, i.e. missed warnings).
+It follows that much as though climate science might strive to be value free, it cannot be: the way in which climate information is constructed has ethical implications [20].
+Lloyd & Oreskes [20] raise the important question of why, in climate science, it has become normative that scientific rigour is associated with a focus on reliability.
+They point out that the decision on whether to preferentially guard against type 1 or type 2 errors is not a scientific one, but one of values.
+For example, in deciding whether to bring a new drug to market, one assesses both the drug's efficacy (guarding against type 1 errors) and whether it has any unwanted side effects (guarding against type 2 errors).
+Similarly, in deciding whether to issue an evacuation order for a city in the face of a forecasted storm, a balance of concern between type 1 and type 2 errors.

-- 184 It would seem entirely appropriate to preferentially guard against Type 1 - errors when making high-level definitive statements concerning global - climate change such as "Warming of the climate system is unequivocal" [2]. - However, the framework is not so evidently appropriate when it comes to - regional aspects of change (see also [21]).
-This situation seems to be an - example of Kuhn's [22, p.37] important observation that "a paradigm can ... - insulate the [scientific] community from those socially important problems - that ... cannot be stated in terms of the conceptual and instrumental tools the - paradigm supplies".
+It would seem entirely appropriate to preferentially guard against type 1 errors when making high-level definitive statements concerning global climate change such as 'Warming of the climate system is unequivocal' [2, p.
+4].
+However, the framework is not so evidently appropriate when it comes to regional aspects of change (see also [21]).
+This situation seems to be an example of Kuhn's [22, p.
+37] important observation that 'a paradigm can ... insulate the [scientific] community from those socially important problems that ... cannot be stated in terms of the conceptual and instrumental tools the paradigm supplies'.
 Thus, it is imperative to find alternative paradigms.

-3. Epistemic vs aleatoric uncertainty
+3. Epistemic versus aleatoric uncertainty

-- Broadly, uncertainty in climate projections arises from three sources: - uncertainty in future climate forcing, in the climate system response to that - forcing (i.e. the change in climate), and in the actual realization of climate for - 197 a particular time window, which is subject to internal variability.
-The nature - of these uncertainties is very different (e.g. [23]).
-The first depends primarily - on human actions and is called the scenario, and the projections are normally - 200 made conditional on the scenario.
-The second is what is known as an - epistemic uncertainty; there is only one truth, but we do not know what it is. - The third is what is known as an aleatoric uncertainty; there is a random - element to what will occur, whose probability is known to some extent.
-Any - discussion of climate risk must address the central fact that the nature of the - second and third uncertainties is fundamentally different.
-This is especially - 206 important for circulation-related aspects of climate change at the regional - scale, for which these two sources of uncertainty tend to dominate the overall e.g. in the multi-model ensembles (with one realization taken from each

-208 uncertainty (see [24] for regional precipitation changes).
-Yet it is standard between the individual model projections include both the systematic
+Broadly, uncertainty in climate projections arises from three sources: uncertainty in future climate forcing, in the climate system response to that forcing (i.e. the change in climate) and in the actual realization of climate for a particular time window, which is subject to internal variability.
+The nature of these uncertainties is very different (e.g. [23]).
+The first depends primarily on human actions and is called the scenario, and the projections are normally made conditional on the scenario.
+The second is what is known as an epistemic uncertainty; there is only one truth, but we do not know what it is.
+The third is what is known as an aleatoric uncertainty; there is a random element to what will occur, whose probability is known to some extent.
+Any discussion of climate risk must address the central fact that the nature of the second and third uncertainties is fundamentally different.
+This is especially important for circulation-related aspects of climate change at the regional scale, for which these two sources of uncertainty tend to dominate the overall uncertainty (see [24] for regional precipitation changes).
+Yet, it is standard practice in climate science to mingle the two sources of uncertainty together, e.g. in the multi-model ensembles (with one realization taken from each model) that are in such widespread use [2].
+In such ensembles, the differences between the individual model projections include both the systematic differences between different model climates (epistemic) and the random differences that arise from the limited sampling of internal variability (aleatoric).
+Since only the latter possess an underlying probability distribution, this poses challenges in interpretation [25].